flydelabs/flyde-vscode/README.md

 ## Features

-- Intuitive flow-based programming interface for creating and editing programs
+- Intuitive flow-based programming interface for creating programs
 - Real-time visual debugger for easy error handling and debugging
 - Integrates with your existing codebase and workflows
 - Supports TypeScript and JavaScript